Jens0512/crypt/README.md

 # crypt

 This is a amateur WIP, made for fun, and is not of good quality, but most of what is here works like it should.
+Currently the only avaible ciphers are simple substitution-ciphers
 ## Installation

 Add this to your application's `shard.yml`: